• The Bendigo Rainbow Hub

 Are you able to prescribe medications?

-Please note that if you live in WA or NT, we will not be able to prescribe stimulants, because we are based in VIC.
-If you live in WA or NT, you need to see a psychiatrist in WA or NT respectively for stimulant medication.
-We are happy to consider non-stimulant medication and non-medication options with you.
+Please note that if you live in WA, we will not be able to prescribe stimulants, because we are based in VIC.
+If you live in WA, you need to see a psychiatrist in WA for stimulant medication.
+We are happy to consider non-stimulant medication and non-medication options with people who live in WA.

 Can my GP prescribe my medications?

-If they are willing and you are on a stable dose, we are happy to transfer prescribing and stimulant permits to your GP in accordance with state and territory requirements.
+If they are willing and you are on a stable dose, we are happy to transfer prescribing and stimulant permits to your GP in accordance with state and territory laws.

 Where is the assessment held?